dgriffith0/bevy-dev-template/README.md

 # bevy-empty-template
 Starting template to generate a bevy project for development.
-If you haven't installed dependecies, refer to the bevy quickstart guide.
+If you haven't installed dependencies, refer to the bevy quickstart guide.

 ## Quickstart
 ### Cargo Generate Installation